dmitriymolokov/pluto/README.md

 # Memory Consumption

 This program uses approximately 4.1GB of RAM (with current database) total + some overhead (about 8 megs) for each core/cpu.

-# Recent Improvements & TODO

-- [X] Fixed memory use
-- [X] Fixed keygen
-- [X] Split database loading from rest of code so "client" machines can now be used by changing connection IP in magic.py
-- [X] Display some stats
-- [X] Improve loading times, now supports reading directly for data.txt (expect 3mn to load about 38 million addresses from data.txt)
-- [X] Check performance, performance is better with an older version of memcached on Windows. numba doesn't change performance if anything it is slower.
-- [X] Fixed sanity checking, see magic.py and filldb-text.py
-- [ ] Ensure proper RAM usage/size for memcached vs database
-- [ ] Optimize code